rahulippar/TEST-RMM-BYOL/README.md

 Open a case by using the  following options:
 - Email : support@rackwareinc.com
 - Phone : +1 (844) 797-8776
-In all cases, please add RackWare RMM - IBM Cloud in the subject line.
+In all cases, please add RMM - IBM Cloud in the subject line.
 The RackWare support is based in United States and India.